aust427/scsample/README.md

 	tree lookup file: TNG-SAM/L75n1820TNG/output/lookup/tree_lookup.hdf5
 ```

-From here, you would set basePathSAM = 'TNG-SAM/L75n1820TNG'.
-For more detailed instruction from here, please take a look at the provided Jupyter Notebook as an example of the capabilities of both the module and the catalog.
+From here, you would set ```basePathSAM = 'TNG-SAM/L75n1820TNG'```.
+For more detailed instruction from here, please take a look at the provided Jupyter Notebook as an example of the capabilities of both the module and the catalogs.